Banking culture breeds dishonesty, scientific study finds

 They were then asked to toss a coin 10 times, unobserved, and report the results.
 For each toss they knew whether heads or tails would yield a $20 reward.
 They were told they could keep their winnings if they were more than or equal to those of a randomly selected subject from a pilot study.

-Given maximum winnings of $200, there was "a considerable incentive to cheat", Fehr's team wrote in the journal Nature.
+Given maximum winnings of $200, there was "a considerable incentive to cheat," Fehr's team wrote in the journal Nature, online November 19.

-The results showed the control group reported 51.6 percent winning tosses and the treatment group -- whose banking identity had been emphasized to them -- reported 58.2 percent as wins, giving a misrepresentation rate of 16 percent.
-The proportion of subjects cheating was 26 percent.
+The results showed the control group reported 51.6% winning tosses and the treatment group - whose banking identity had been emphasized to them - reported 58.2% as wins, giving a misrepresentation rate of 16%.
+The proportion of subjects cheating was 26%.